Kitware/CMake/Tests/RunCMake/CPack/README.txt

 this step and must contain
 - EXPECTED_FILES_COUNT variable that contains the number of expected files that will be generated (0 or more)
-- EXPECTED_FILE_<file_number_starting_with_1> that contains globbing expression
+- EXPECTED_FILE_<file_number_starting_with_1> that contains globing expression
-  that uniquelly defines expected file name (will be used to find expected file) and should be present once for each expected file
+  that uniquely defines expected file name (will be used to find expected file) and should be present once for each expected file
 - EXPECTED_FILE_CONTENT_<file_number_starting_with_1> that contains regular
   expression of files that should be present in generated file and should be present once for each expected file

-Optional verification phase is generator speciffic and is optionaly executed.
+Optional verification phase is generator specific and is optionaly executed.
 This phase is executed if '<generator_name>/<test_name>-VerifyResult.cmake' script exists.
-In case that the script doesn't exist VerifyResult.cmake script automatically prints out standard outpu and standard error from CPack execution phase that is compared with '<generator_name>/<test_name>-stdout.txt' regular expression and '<generator_name>/<test_name>-stderr.txt' regular expresson respectively.
+In case that the script doesn't exist VerifyResult.cmake script automatically prints out standard output and standard error from CPack execution phase that is compared with '<generator_name>/<test_name>-stdout.txt' regular expression and '<generator_name>/<test_name>-stderr.txt' regular expresson respectively.